On the stabilization of a hyperbolic Stokes system under geometric control condition: Introduction and Main Results

 For the present system \eqref{WStokesmain}, the presence of the pressure term $\nabla p$ introduces nontrivial difficulties if we want to adapt the strategy in \cite{BL} directly, due to the rough regularity of time-dependent harmonic function $p(t,x)$.
-However, follow the semi-classical reduction in \cite{BG}, it turns out that the exponentially stabilization of \eqref{WStokesmain} can be reduced to the following semi-classical version observability estimate: \begin{proposition} Assume that $a\in L^{\infty}(\Omega)\cap C^0(\ov{\Omega})$ and $\int_{\Omega}adx>0$.
-Suppose the following statement holds true:
+However, following \cite{Ge78}, the exponentially stabilization of \eqref{WStokesmain} can be reduced to the following semi-classical version of the observation inequality: \begin{proposition} Assume that $a\in L^{\infty}(\Omega)\cap C^0(\ov{\Omega})$ and $\int_{\Omega}adx>0$.
+Then the stabilization of \eqref{WStokesmain} holds if the following statement is true:

 solves the equation